-Voting in Local Body Elections takes place by postal voting.
-If you are registered on the New Zealand Electoral Roll, voting papers will be sent to your registered address by 25 September 2019.
+Voting takes place by postal voting.
+If you are registered on the Parliamentary Electoral Roll, voting papers will be sent to your registered address from Friday 16 September to Wednesday 21 September.

 If you qualify to do so you can apply for a special vote by contacting the Electoral Officer at your local council.
 Special votes are available during the three-week voting period where electors:

-Anyone casting a special vote is legally required to complete a statutory declaration to ensuring that each person only casts votes once.
+Anyone casting a special vote is legally required to complete a statutory declaration to ensure that each person only casts one vote.

-Then you may qualify to vote in both areas for the local authority elections on 12 October 2019.
+Then you may qualify to vote in both areas for the local authority elections.

 You have the chance to have your say about how your rates are spent no matter where you live with the Ratepayer Electoral Roll.
-In order for your voting papers to arrive before the election you must register for the Ratepayer Electoral Roll before August 12 2016.
+In order for your voting papers to arrive before the election you must register for the Ratepayer Electoral Roll before Friday 12 August 2022 by noon.

 The Ratepayer Electoral Roll is an electoral roll that records voters who pay rates on a property in a territorial authority (city or district council) outside of the area they usually live to vote as a non-resident ratepayer elector in that district.